-The ADSP-21261 SHARC DSP is a member of the SIMD SHARC family of DSPs featuring Analog Devices Super Harvard Architecture.
-The ADSP-21261 is source code compatible with the ADSP-2126x, ADSP-21160, and ADSP-21161 DSPs, as well as with first generation ADSP-2106x SHARC processors in SISD (single-instruction, single-data) mode.
-Like other SHARC DSPs, the ADSP-21261 is a 32-bit/40-bit floating-point processor optimized for high performance signal processing applications with its dual-ported on-chip SRAM, mask-programmable ROM, multiple internal buses to eliminate I/O bottlenecks, and an innovative digital applications interface.
+The ADSP-21261/ADSP-21262/ADSP-21266 SHARC[®] DSPs are members of the SIMD SHARC family of DSPs featuring Analog Devices, Inc., Super Harvard Architecture.
+The ADSP-2126x is source code compatible with the ADSP-21160 and ADSP-21161 DSPs as well as with first generation ADSP-2106x SHARC processors in SISD (single-instruction, single-data) mode.
+Like other SHARC DSPs, the ADSP-2126x are 32-bit/40-bit floating-point processors optimized for high performance audio applications with dual-ported on-chip SRAM, mask-programmable ROM, multiple internal buses to eliminate I/O bottlenecks, and an innovative digital application interface.